 The shows (ludus -i in latin) were originally conceived as propitiatory rituals to appease the gods, and eventually, they evolved in atrocious games where countless men and animals were brutally slaughtered.
 In ancient Rome physical strength, pride and bravery were crucial to a man’s personality, the reason why gladiators who didn’t give evidence of such traits during the fights could even be sentenced to death by the audience, who counted from 50,000 to 80,000 people.
 This was considered the worst way to die, humiliated in the public arena.

 The diversity and the enthusiasm the Romans put into organizing their entertaining moments reveal how important their leisure time was to them.
-It would suffice to say that inside the Colosseum took place even representations of naval battles (naumachia in latin).
-Not many, but those few happenings were certainly spectacular, according to the witnesses who left a written impressions about it.
+It would suffice to say that inside the Colosseum took place even representations of naval battles (naumachia in Latin).
+Not many, but those few happenings were certainly spectacular, according to the witnesses who left a written impression about it.
 Not sure how they managed to organize these battles, but the Colosseum was filled with water and proper boats were brought in.
 This, before underground cells and cages, were dug.

 Apart from shows and fights, also capital punishments were carried out in the Colosseum, and apparently so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
 Sadly, public executions were common to many civilizations, even in much more recent times.
 On the other hand, while common knowledge might suggest that in the Colosseum early Christians were martyred, probably due to Hollywood movies such as Quo Vadis, there is no historical record to prove this.